BardicDefense/purple-hack/README.md

 A mage can combine multiple feats on a spell.
 The spell adjustments from these stack (e.g. a _Silent Undeniable Magic Missile_ spell would in all ways be treated as a 3rd level spell).
 A feat cannot take a spell over 6th level.

 - **Arcane Antipathy**: You dedicate yourself to rooting out practitioners of dark magic.
 You gain a +2 bonus to Saving Throws against magic, and spellcasters suffer a -2 penalty to Saving Throws against spells cast by you.
 - **Detect Magic**: You gain a "Detect Magic" skill with a starting Skill Target of 6 that allows you to touch an object, place, or creature for 1 Turn to see if it is magical.
-On a success, you know if the object, place, or creature is magical--i.e., enchanted, affected by a spell, or possessed of innate magic of some kind.
+On a success, you know if the object, place, or creature is magical--i.e., enchanted, consecrated, affected by a spell, or possessed of innate magic of some kind.
 The Skill Target lowers by 1 every name level.
 - **Dextrous**: You can cast 1st-level spells using only one hand.
 For each name level you have, the level of spells that can be cast in this way increase by one.
 - **Familiar**: You acquire a Tiny or Small mundane creature appropriate to the area that obeys your commands.
 You can see through its eyes, and gain a small power appropriate to the creature while doing so (e.g. +2 visual Perception for a bird).
 Regardless of its normal statblock, the creature has 2 Hit Dice.
 Its death applies one level of fatigue to you for the next week, after which you may take a new familiar.
 - **Metamagic**: You can craft your spells to require either no vocal component ("Silent") or no somatic component ("Stilled").
 Preparing a Metamagic spell uses up a spell slot one level higher than the spell's normal level.
 This feat may be taken three times.
 The second time removes either vocal or somatic components from your spells permanently (must be chosen at the time of the feat), with no level adjustment to them required.
 A spell may not be both Silent and Stilled until the feat is taken a third time, which allows this combination.